metabrainz/bookbrainz-dev-docs/docs/installation.rst

 Running the code with Docker
 ----------------------------

-If you're using Docker with our ``./develop.sh`` script, you will need to modify the ``docker-compose.yml`` file and change a few things on the ``bookbrainz-site`` service defined there.
+If you're using Docker with our ``./develop.sh`` script, you will need to adapt your custom Compose file once again, or create a new one (see section above):
-Make sure, you have the `Docker <https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker>`_ extension installed.

 1. Change the bookbrainz-site service's ``command`` to